 So what’s the secret to keeping up with demand?
 Like most things in life, good ol’ hard work does the trick.
 According to Tommy Reynolds of Warren Cat, “The primary thing about the boom is being able to provide the equipment that’s needed out there.
 We’ve grown our rental fleet significantly to keep up with demand.
 As busy as it is, with all the new people getting in the business every day, the resources required to keep up with the growth have really had us working hard.”

 Rental equipment plays a big role for businesses in the Permian Basin, the southern United States and beyond.
-If you happen to be using rented lifts, booms and other aerial work platforms, Aerial Lift Certification provides OSHA-approved training for all of your equipment.
+If you happen to be using rented lifts, booms and other aerial work platforms, Aerial Lift Certification provides OSHA-compliant training for all of your equipment.
 Your safety is our primary concern.
 And with our convenient online training modules, you can achieve full accreditation in no time at all.

 With 3 types of ALC training on the table (Training Kit, Bundle Package and Train the Trainer), you have a full suite of options to meet your aerial lift training requirements.
 Our responsive customer service team is also here to help with any questions you have about our instruction.